Brachydactyly type D: Signs and symptoms

 Brachydactyly type D in both hands of an adolescent male.

 Brachydactyly type D is a skeletal condition that exhibits a “partial fusion or premature closing of the epiphysis with the distal phalanx of the thumb,” according to Goodman et alia (1965).
 J.K.
 Breitenbecher (1923) found that the distal phalanges of short thumbs were one-half the length of full-length thumbs, while R.M.
 Stecher (1957) claimed that it is approximately two-thirds.
 The condition may be unilateral (affecting one thumb) or bilateral (affecting both).

 Genetics

 Brachydactyly type D is a genetic trait.
 It exhibits autosomal dominance and is commonly developed or inherited independently of other hereditary traits.
 The condition is associated with the HOXD13 gene, which is central in digital formation and growth.

 Various other studies supported an autosomal dominant pattern with reduced penetrance.

-Hereditary trait

-About 3% of Israeli Arabs had one or two short thumbs, compared with 1.6% among Ashkenazi as well as non-Ashkenazi Jews.
-However, as the survey's Arab test persons were mainly recruited from a handful of large and closely related clans living in a particular village, said percentage should be "considered with some reservation".

-Cases of short thumbs have also been found in Eastern Nepal in Jirel ethnic individuals from their participation in various epidemiologic studies.
-Some studies included taking radiographs of hands and wrists to examine their skeletal structure.
-Of the studied sample (which included 2,130 participants; 1,161 female and 969 male), 3.58% were found to have brachydactyly type D.

 Terminology

 The condition is also called clubbed thumb or club thumb.
 American researcher R.A.
 Hefner used the terms "short thumb" and "brachymegalodactylism" in 1924, and "short thumb" has continued to be used in a few other studies since then, including the study that defined Rubinstein–Taybi syndrome in 1963.
 "Stub thumb" is the common term preferred by the online database Online Mendelian Inheritance in Man and was first used in a 1965 study.
-Stub thumbs have also been called murderer's thumb (allegedly among fortune tellers), hammer thumb, bohemian thumb, and potter's thumb.
+Stub thumbs have also been called hammer thumbs, bohemian thumbs, and potter's thumbs.

-Famous people with Brachydactyly type D

-Well known individuals with this condition include Megan Fox, James Doohan, Tyler Joseph, Buster Keaton, Dianne Buswell, Cillian Sheridan, Leighton Meester, Jinnytty, Miles Teller, Sanaa Lathan, Angelica Rose Due Galang, and Kasia from Ifeye.